-It became Fall in the Northeast this week, and I didn't have to think twice before setting some squash to roast and breaking out the crockpot for some mulled cider.
-The aroma of apple and spice is torture for my neighbors, but when dinner guests come by, they take a whiff at the door and all their troubles melt away.
-Mulling apple cider is one of those domestic activities that makes a house (or a low-rent New York apartment) a home.
+It became fall in the Northeast this week, and I didn't have to think twice before setting some squash to roast and breaking out the Crock-Pot for some mulled cider.
+The aroma of apple and spice is torture for my neighbors, but when dinner guests come by, they take a whiff at the door, and all their troubles melt away.
+Mulling apple cider is one of those domestic activities that make a house (or a low-rent New York apartment) a home.
 Here are my five tips to building a better brew.

 2. Toss the Mulling Spices

-To me, great cider mulling demands considered spicing.
+To me, great cider-mulling demands considered spicing.
 And considered spicing doesn't come from a jar of "mulling spice."
 Does apple cider taste like red wine or hard liquor?
 Of course not.
-So you don't want something marketed as an all-purpose mulling blend; it's probably not well formulated to mulling any of them.
+So you don't want something marketed as an all-purpose mulling blend; it's probably not well formulated for mulling any of them.

-Cider-specific mulling spices are common, but they're often expensive, with underpowered (or worse, overwrought) flavors.
-These kits are frequent duds, as fresh spices are rarely on the priority list of manufacturers.
+Cider-specific mulling spices are common, but they're often expensive, with underpowered (or, worse, overwrought) flavors.
+These kits are frequently duds, as fresh spices are rarely on the priority list of manufacturers.
 Even if they smell nice in the package, the spices are often dull on the palate.
 You're better off assembling your own kit from spices you probably already have on hand.

 3. Use Apple-Friendly Spices

 I don't want my mulled cider tasting like pumpkin pie or cinnamon juice.
-Each and every ingredient in my mulled cider is there for one reason and one reason only: because they bring out the natural flavors of apples.
+Each and every ingredient in my mulled cider is there for one reason and one reason only: because it brings out the natural flavors of apples.
 Here's my spice lineup:

-- Star anise, for the faint touch of licorice in some apple varieties
+- Star anise, to echo the faint touch of licorice in some apple varieties.

 Customize your blend however you like, but stay true to your subject.
-Fond of their tartness?
-Some lemon zest would do you well.
+Fond of the apples' tartness?
+Some lemon zest will do you right.
 Like their spicy kick?
 Add a teaspoon of grated ginger.
-Just keep it about the apples, and remember you aren't baking spice cake.
+Just keep it about the apples, and remember, you aren't baking spice cake.

 4. Toast Your Spices, and Keep Them Whole

 I don't like to grind my mulling spices.
 For one, filtering out the ground bits is a pain.
-But more importantly, cider steeps for hours, which is plenty of time to leech flavor from whole spices.
-I find that grinding spices provides bolder flavors in less time, but at the expense of nuance.
-Cardamom and coriander, for example, just taste more like themselves when left whole.
+But more importantly, cider steeps long enough to extract flavor from whole spices.
+I find that grinding spices provides bolder flavors in less time, but at the expense of nuance—cardamom and coriander, for example, just taste more like themselves when left whole.
 I do toast my spices first to excite their essential oils.
 Since cider mulls at a low temperature, toasting is essential to extract the full flavor from the spices.

 5. Add Some Hooch

-I don't like my mulled cider too boozy (that's another drink altogether), but a nip of alcohol added shortly before service makes the spicy, fruity aromas you've worked so hard to develop come out all the more.
+I also don't like my mulled cider too boozy (that's another drink altogether), but a nip of alcohol added shortly before service makes the spicy, fruity aromas you've worked so hard to develop come out all the more.
 My European Jewish roots lead me naturally to Slivovitz, a type of plum brandy, which marries the cider's flavors well.
-But use whatever apple-friendly liquor you've got.
-A tablespoon is all you need.
+But use whatever apple-friendly liquor you've got, whether it's brandy, rum, bourbon, or amaro.

-If you have an electric slow cooker, that's the best tool for the job.
-You can forget about the cider for hours while it stews away well below a simmer.
-No crockpot?
-Use the lowest flame on a stove that you can, and if that's still too hot, put your mulling pot in a heavy skillet on the burner to act as a heat diffuser.
+You can forget about the cider for hours while it stews away at well below a simmer.
+No Crock-Pot?
+Use the lowest flame on a stove that you can, and if that's still too hot, put your mulling pot in a heavy skillet on the burner, to act as a heat diffuser.